 A hundred stories unfold on lovely Corfu… Tales of gods and goddesses, Phoenicians and Venetians, vibrant towns and sleepy villages.
 There’s also a rich natural history of mountains, olive groves, fertile valleys and a coastline dotted with picturesque coves, sandy beaches and rocky inlets.
-Follow in the footsteps of Lawrence and Gerald Durrell with a luxurious retreat to Corfu’s North East, near Agios Stephanos, or venture North West, to enjoy more sandy beaches and scenic coastal drives.
+Follow in the footsteps of Lawrence and Gerald Durrell with a luxurious retreat near Agios Stephanos, or venture North West, to enjoy more sandy beaches and scenic coastal drives.

 A selection of our holidays in Corfu

 * Prices include seven nights’ accommodation, flights and transfers/car hire, based on the lowest rate for maximum occupancy.

 Sidestepping the tourist traps

 Away from Corfu’s well-trodden tourist trails, you can unwind to the gentle pace of Corfiot life at its most authentic.
 From Nissaki to Kassiopi in the north-east, hills silvered with olive groves sweep down to pebbly coves and quiet harbours, whilst sleepy seaside villages, such as pretty Agios Stephanos, lay on a welcoming choice of restaurants and accommodate late nights with laid-back gentility.

 The northern end of the island is also blessed with Corfu’s most beguiling views; its highest point of Mount Pantokrator surrounded by rugged terrain, rare flowers and ancient churches and monasteries.